Dexalot/dexalot-docs/docs/TradePairs.md

 Sets the auction price

-*Price is calculated by the backend (off chain) after the auction has closed*
+*Price is calculated by the backend (off chain) after the auction has closed.
+Auction price can be changed anytime.
+It is imperative that is not changed after the first order is matched untile the last order to be matched.*

 #### Parameters